 To create experiential value during events, prioritise interactive elements such as live demonstrations, hands-on activities, and immersive exhibits that engage attendees on multiple sensory levels.

 Trend #3.
-Using AI, AR & VR Event Tech
+Using AI, AR and VR Event Tech

 The utilisation of innovative event technology, including artificial intelligence (AI), augmented reality (AR), and virtual reality (VR), has become increasingly popular within the events industry.
 Statista forecasts significant growth in the AR and VR global market, with an expected annual increase of 10.77% from 2024 to 2028, highlighting the expanding interest and investment in these immersive technologies.
 AI, AR, and VR offer unique opportunities to improve corporate events by providing interactive and engaging experiences for attendees.